Narrogin

 Home Economics responds to current trends and community initiatives when planning our programs.
 We consider the needs of individuals, families and community groups by meeting students’ cognitive, physical, social and emotional needs.
 Our teachers offer opportunities for students to develop social and teamwork skills through practical activities.
 We are always striving to improve learning experiences in classroom activities by being creative and innovative as well as supporting the school’s literacy focus.

 Year 7 to 12 students experience food preparation in a variety of situations as well as gaining a thorough background in nutrition and healthy living.
 Australia’s Biggest Morning Tea is a feature of our school.
 Students work with foods as a commodity and explore current food styles, ingredients and the nutritional value of food.
-Units of Competency can be completed towards Certificate I and II in Hospitality and these units will be delivered in our brand new Trade Training Centre.

 Top